Antari-yan/Introduction-Ansible/README.md

 [Talk about SSH by Leyrer (english)](https://media.ccc.de/v/mch2022-170-ssh-configuration-intermediate-level)

-Some are saying that to manage Windows Systems `winrm` can/should be used.
+Some are saying that to manage Windows Systems `winrm`(Windows Remote Management) can/should be used.
 I highly discourage you to do that, as you can simply use SSH.
 Also the example scripts that you may find online or by Microsoft to enable `winrm` usually aren't meant for production and disable security features.